The Asset Management Review: Hong Kong

 The family offices circular explains the potential licensing implications for both single and multi-family offices, and that licensing exemptions or carve-outs may be available depending on how a family office operates.

 Retail unit trusts and mutual funds

 A large part of the retail asset management market in Hong Kong is in the form of non-specialised unit trusts and mutual funds (both of which fall within the meaning of collective investment scheme under the SFO) authorised by the SFC.
-The majority of these retail funds (by both number and net asset value) are equity funds and bond funds (there being 945 and 465 respectively as at 31 March 2020).29
+The majority of these retail funds (by both number and net asset value) are equity funds (197 Hong Kong domiciled and 746 non-Hong Kong domiciled as at 31 March 2021) and bond funds (162 Hong Kong domiciled and 345 non-Hong Kong domiciled as at 31 March 2021).30

 Retail funds that are mutual funds or unit trusts are subject to the general regulatory framework noted in Section II, and to the provisions of the UT Code.